zhydzhy/VLM-Corner-Case-Dectection/README.md

 ## Author and Contributions

-- **Original Author:** Malik
+- **Original Author:** Malik Luti, Ian Harshbarger
 - **Ollama Integration and Documentation:** Haotian Zhang
 - **Base Models:** Qwen3-cloud

-If you use or extend this repository, please cite Malik’s original work.
+If you use or extend this repository, please cite Malik & Ian’s original work.

 ---